 The amount of drooping caused by contact lenses is likely minimal.
 The sagging can result from the eyelid being stretched each time you place and remove your lenses.
 The study found the sagging was more pronounced in people who used hard contact lenses.

 With eyelid surgery, you can once again have more youthful eyelids and a defined eyelid contour.
 Eyelid surgery removes the stretched tissue and reshapes the fat and muscle of a droopy eyelid.
 The results are long-lasting.

 To learn more, please call Bay Area Aesthetic Surgery at 6505706066.
-Board-certified plastic surgeon Dr. Joel Beck provides care for patients from all over the Bay Area, including San Francisco, San Jose, San Mateo and the surrounding areas.
+Board-certified plastic surgeon Dr. Liu provides care for patients from all over the Bay Area, including San Francisco, San Jose, San Mateo, and the surrounding areas.